Soontao/Gitako/README.md

 ## Install

-* Go to build page & download snapshot build
+* Go to the [build page](https://github.com/Soontao/Gitako/actions?query=workflow%3A%22Node.js+CI%22) & download the latest snapshot build
 * Open the `Chrome Extension Page`
 * Enable `Developer Mode`
 * Drag & drop the `Gitako-Ext.zip` file into the page